Tensor Network Finite-Size Scaling for Two-Dimensional 3-state Clock Model: Numerical Results and Finite-Size Scaling Analysis

 \subsection{Critical temperature $T_c$}

-Following conventional finite-size scaling analysis, we use the crossing of the dimensionless $\xi/L_y$ to estimate the critical temperature $T_c$.
-In Fig.~\ref{fig:xi_over_L} we plot $\xi/L_y$ as a function of the temperature for various $L_y$, where $D=70$ and $n=3$ are used.
-As expected curves from different sizes cross near $T_c$, which is indicated by the vertical black line.
-In the inset, we zoom in near $T_c$ to observe the drifting of the crossing point and denote the crossing point of $\xi(L_y)/L_y$ and $\xi(2L_y)/(2L_y)$ as $T^*(L_y)$.
-It represents the finite-size estimation of $T_c$ and it approaches $T_c$ as $L_y \rightarrow \infty$.
-In Fig.~\ref{fig:Ts_xi_over_L} we plot $\Delta T_c^* \equiv T^*(L_y)-T_c$, the error of the estimated critical temperature, as a function of $L_y$ on the log-log scale.
-We observe that the error initially decreases as system size increases, reaches a minima at certain system size $L^*_y$, then it starts to increases again as system size continues to increase.
-We attribute this behavior to the crossover between the finite-size scaling regime and the finite-entanglement scaling regime \cite{Huang.2023}.
-This is in contrast to the similar analysis of 2D Ising model presented in Ref~\cite{Huang.2023}, in which $\Delta T_c^*$ monotonically decreases as $L_y$ increases.
-The difference indicates that for simpler 2D Ising model, the bond dimension $D$ used is large enough to ensure that for this range of $L_y$, the behavior of $T^*(L_y)$ is always in the finite-size scaling regime.
-On the other hand for 3-state clock model calculation with $D=70$, crossover from finite-size to finite-entanglement regime starts to appear within this size range.
-Qualitatively, this agrees with the expectation that more complex model requires larger $D$ to reach the same accuracy.
-We note that this crossover behavior is similar to the one for the critical exponents of the Ising model \cite{Huang.2023}.
-We hence use the system associated with the first stationary point to provide the best size to estimate $T_c$.
-In Table \ref{tab:Ts_xi_over_L}, we summarize our results of best $\Delta T^*_c$ and the size $L^*_y$ at which it attains the minimal value.
-We find that the error $\Delta T^*_c$ can be systematically improved by increasing $D$ or $n$.
-With $D=50$ and $n=1$, the error is at the order of $10^{-5}$, while with $D=70$ and $n=3$, we can reduce the error to the order of $10^{-6}$.
+Following conventional finite-size scaling analysis, we first use the crossing point of the dimensionless $\xi/L_y$ to estimate the critical temperature $T_c$.
+In Figure~\ref{fig:xi_over_L}, $\xi/L_y$ is plotted as a function of the temperature $T$ for various $L_y$, where $D=70$ and $n=3$ are used.
+As expected, curves from different sizes cross near $T_c$ which is indicated by the vertical black line.
+In the inset, we zoom in near $T_c$ and the drifting of the crossing point is clearly observed.
+It is common to define the crossing point of $\xi(L_y)/L_y$ and $\xi(2L_y)/(2L_y)$ as $T^*(L_y)$, which represents the finite-size estimation of $T_c$ and it approaches $T_c$ as $L_y \rightarrow \infty$.
+Based on our general strategy, we plot the relative error $\frac{T^*}{T_c}-1$ and $\left| \frac{dT^*}{d\ln(L_y)} \right|$ respectively as a function of $\ln(L_y)$ in Figure~\ref{fig:Ts_xi_over_L}(a) and (b).
+Here only results from $D=50,60,70,$ and $n=3$ are plotted for clarity.
+It should be noted that the labels for y-axis in Figure~\ref{fig:Ts_xi_over_L}(a) is at the order of $10^{-5}$.
+We observe that $T^*$ flows toward $T_c$ for smaller $L_y$, but it starts to flow away for larger $L_y$.
+Similarly, we find that $\left| \frac{dT^*}{d\ln(L_y)} \right|$ decreases monotonically toward zero for smaller $L_y$, but for larger $L_y$ it shows non-monotonic behavior.
+This can be attributed to the crossover between finite-size scaling regime and finite-entanglement scaling regime \cite{Huang.2023}.
+As discussed in the introduction, we define $L^*_y$ to be the size at which $\left| \frac{dT^*}{d\ln(L_y)} \right|$ attains its first local minimum as $L_y$ increases and use $T^*(L^*_y)$ as the best estimation of $T_c$ for a fixed $D$ and $n$.
+We emphasize that the procedure does not require a priori knowledge of exact $T_c$.
+The dashed line in Figure~\ref{fig:Ts_xi_over_L}(a), which corresponds to the exact value, is plotted only as a reference.
+Moreover, we find that $T^*(L_y)$ is quite flat near $L^*_y$ and it would be desirable to have more data near $L^*_y$ to obtain a better estimation.
+However, one cannot evaluate $T^*$ at all possible $L_y$ due to the nature of HOTRG.
+Consequently the $L^*_y$ obtained here only represents a rough estimation of the crossover length scale.